Mobile Menu

 Disney’s Polynesian Village Resort

 Disney’s Polynesian Village Resort is another Disney monorail hotel.
-This resort is island-themed, as made apparent from the palm trees which line the resort, there is a volcano in the lava pool, and guests have the opportunity to attend a luau at Disney’s Spirit of Aloha Dinner Show.
+This resort is island-themed, as made apparent from the palm trees which line the resort and there is a volcano in the lava pool.

 READ NEXT: